 - Information on the U.S. - Swedish Tax Treaty (PDF 70 KB), please see the IRS website for Sweden - Tax Treaty Documents

-The IRS has developed a brochure for U.S. citizens living abroad (PDF 1 MB), which will serve as a resource to assist taxpayers in locating tax information useful in the preparation of your returns and resolving account related problems.
+The IRS has put together a page with infromation targeting U.S. citizens living abroad, which will serve as a resource to assist taxpayers in locating tax information useful in the preparation of your returns and resolving account related problems.

 List of Attorneys